lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     a charge of about :math:`1.8~\text{e}` appear in red/orange, and bulk O atoms with a charge of about :math:`-0.9~\text{e}`` appear in blue.

-..  container:: justify

 One can have a look at the charge distribution after deformation, as well as during the deformation.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-distribution-charge.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff